-Blood is required to be collected in the fasting state.
+Blood is required to be collected in the fasting state at 6- and 12-month follow-up clinic visits.
 Clinic staff may experience difficulty with this requirement due to two problems:

 Staff may not be able to obtain blood, despite their best efforts.
 If there are two unsuccessful venipunctures, staff may schedule the participant to come back to the clinic on another day to draw blood if the participant is willing.
 Or, if the participant is unwilling to allow further attempts at another visit, the blood collection will have to be foregone.